bergwerf/retro/_posts/2013-06-01-risk-using-raphaeljs.md

 conquered the world.
 However, the music, composed by my nephew, is beautiful!
 I learned a lot about RaphaelJS, CSS3 and JavaScript by developing this game.

-You can check out the came [here](https://bergwerf.github.io/risk/).
+You can check out the game [here](https://bergwerf.github.io/risk/).